How to unblock WeChat with a VPN

 Want to get started with using a VPN for WeChat immediately?
 Check out our quick five-step guide below:

-- Pick out and subscribe to a VPN you like – we recommend using NordVPN for WeChat due to its impressive security features.
+- Pick out and subscribe to a VPN you like – we highly recommend using NordVPN for WeChat due to its military-grade security features.

 - Download and install the VPN program onto the device you use for WeChat.

 - Open the VPN program and login to your account.

 - Choose a VPN server to connect to.
 We recommend picking a server near your location for faster speeds.

 - You’re all set!
 Now you can start using WeChat to chat with greater security – register for an account on the messaging app if you don’t have on already.

 Not sure which VPN provider to trust?
 We’ve picked out and reviewed two VPN services below which we think work best for WeChat.